After Paul and I spent a couple or months or so in Malta and Gozo… we were wondering where our next travel destination would be.

 So, there are several Hafiz Mustafa cafes and shops in Beyoglu, let alone in Istanbul.
 And, once you step inside their shop, you’re realize why they’re so popular.

-The first time Max and I had a look was after our massive feast at Bilice Kebap.
+The first time Paul and I had a look was after our massive feast at Bilice Kebap.
 So, there was no way we could fit another thing in.
 And, even our second stomachs were full!

 Yet, we vowed to do something we normally don’t do… and that’s to have sweets for a light breakfast the next morning.